Heartworm Preventative for Dogs

-Diethylcarbamazine Citrate (DEC) was used for many years as a heartworm preventative.
+Diethylcarbamazine Citrate (DEC) was used for many years as a heartworm preventative for dogs.
 This compound kills the larval heartworms while they are still in the subcutaneous tissues.
 The L3 to L4 molt occurs from 7 to 14 days after injection by the mosquito.
 It is at this molt that the larval stage is killed.
 There is a 24 to 48 hour window of susceptibility to this treatment.
 If the drug is not given on the day that this molt occurs then the larva will continue to develop into an adult heartworm.
 Diethylcarbamazine Citrate is used at 3mg per pound of body weight.
 The most common product is the chewable tablet marketed as Filaribits.
 This tablet is sold in 60mg, 120mg, and 180mg size tablets.
 The addition of a mebendazole derivative anthelmintic (intestinal worming medication) allowed for label claims to protect against hookworm and roundworm infections.
 DEC has been known to cause a shock like reaction in dogs that have heartworms.
 This reaction is immune mediated and is related to the presence of microfilaria.
 The anaphylactic shock reaction occurs most often when there are large numbers of microfilaria.
 The reaction is not due to the killing of adult heartworms or microfilaria.
 DEC does not kill adult heartworms or microfilaria.

 Ivermectin is sold as a heartworm preventative under the name Heartgard®.
 Ivermectin is effective as a heartworm preventative at 3 micrograms per kilogram of body weight.
 This dose is very small and is not likely to be toxic to any pet.
 Collie dogs are known to be affected more severely by ivermectin than any other animal.
 Levels of 50 micrograms per kilogram are toxic to collies.
 The makers of Heartgard® recommend that all collie dogs be observed closely after administration of the first heartworm preventative to them.
 The microfilaricide dose would be very toxic to collies.
 Heartguard does not kill any of the intestinal parasites at the heartworm prevention dose.
 The product is supplied in soft moist meat-like chewable treats.
 They are designed to be given once monthly and are supplied in three sizes: 0-25lb, 25-50lb, 50-100lb.
 If a client forgets to give the monthly tablet we have a 30 day grace period and the tablet should be given as soon as it is remembered.
 Ivermectin does not kill adult heartworms or microfilaria at the preventive dosage.
 It does kill L3 and L4 larva in any part of their development.
 Heartgard® may cause a severe reaction in dogs that are heartworm positive therefore heartworm testing is required prior to administration of this medication.
 Heartguard Plus® contains pyrantel pamoate which is effective in controlling hookworms and roundworms.
 It is given by the same method as Heartguard®.